mohdsadiq7/Gamecafe/README.md

 Each game has its rules
 TO play the game go to the games section and click start button and play the game.

-# A look of the website
+# This is how the website looks

 ![](images/img1.png)